 Up until the 1980s the Netherlands was mainly known for its graphic design.
 Dutch design really took off in the 1980s with designers such as Benno Premsela.
 At the end of the 1980s, ‘Dutch Design’ gained standing and was often closely associated with a group of Dutch designers, most of whom received international acclaim from the 1990s onwards and include ‘authors or star designers’ Maarten Baas, Jurgen Bey, Richard Hutten, Hella Jongerius and Marcel Wanders.
 Furthermore, internationally renowned design bureaus and collectives such as Droog and Moooi have contributed to the growing presence of Dutch Design at the Salone Del Mobile in Milan and other important design events.
 In more general terms Dutch Design also includes fashion designers (Viktor & Rolf) and architects (OMA).

-The rise of Dutch Design was due to the accessibility and quality of the Dutch design studies on the one hand and the quality of the customers and assignments on the other.
+The rise of Dutch Design was due to the accessibility and quality of the Dutch design education on the one hand and the quality of the customers and assignments on the other.
 The Industrial Design study at the Technical University Delft is the oldest of its kind and has been a university study for over 35 years.
 The Design Academy in Eindhoven, formerly known as the Academy for Industrial Design, holds an international leading position and has been the starting point for the careers of many well known designers.